microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

-# Hardware Enabled with OpenVINO Execution Provider
+# OpenVINO Execution Provider

 OpenVINO Execution Provider enables deep learning inference on Intel CPUs, Intel integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs).
 Please refer to [this](https://software.intel.com/en-us/openvino-toolkit/hardware) page for details on the Intel hardware supported.

+## Build
+For build instructions, please see the [BUILD page](../../BUILD.md#openvino).

-# ONNX Layers supported using OpenVINO
+## ONNX Layers supported using OpenVINO

-Below table shows the ONNX layers supported using OpenVINO Execution Provider and the mapping between ONNX layers and OpenVINO layers.
+The table below shows the ONNX layers supported using OpenVINO Execution Provider and the mapping between ONNX layers and OpenVINO layers.
 The below table also lists the Intel hardware support for each of the layers.
 CPU refers to Intel<sup>®</sup>
 Atom, Core, and Xeon processors.
 GPU refers to the Intel Integrated Graphics.
 VPU refers to USB based Intel<sup>®</sup> Movidius<sup>TM</sup>
 VPUs as well as Intel<sup>®</sup> Vision accelerator Design with Intel Movidius <sup>TM</sup> MyriadX VPU.